NOLAI/n8n-nodes-laposta/README.md

 # n8n-nodes-laposta

 This is an n8n community node.
-It lets you use GitHub Issues in your n8n workflows.
+It lets you use Laposta email marketing and newsletter management in your n8n workflows.

+[Laposta](https://www.laposta.nl/) is a Dutch email marketing platform that helps you manage newsletter subscribers, campaigns, and email automation.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.